The Stochastic-Quantum Theorem: Stochastic Processes

-In a sense, the absolutely \emph{most} \emph{general} kind of stochastic mathematical structure is a \emph{stochastic process}, which essentially requires only the specification of a state space $\statespace$, a set of times $\setoftimes$, an initial probability distribution $p$, and a set of one or more time-dependent random variables $\rvalgebra$.
-(See~\citep{Rosenblatt:1962rp,Parzen:1962sp,Doob:1990sp,Ross:1995sp} for textbook treatments.)
-Importantly, the definition of stochastic process lacks the specification of a \emph{dynamical law}.
-By requiring a dynamical law in the form of a stochastic map $\stochasticmatrix$, a generalized stochastic system $\left(\configspace,\setoftimes,\stochasticmatrix,p,\rvalgebra\right)$ is not quite as general as a stochastic process, but will still be general enough to encompass a large class of physical and mathematical models.
+In a sense, the absolutely \emph{most} \emph{general} kind of stochastic mathematical structure is simply called a stochastic process, and essentially requires only the specification of a state space $\statespace$, a set of target times $\setoftimes$, an initial probability distribution $p$, and a set of one or more time-dependent random variables $\rvalgebra$.\footnote{See Rosenblatt (1962), Parzen (1962), Doob (1990), or Ross (1995) for textbook treatments.} Importantly, the definition of a stochastic process lacks the specification of a dynamical law.
+By requiring a dynamical law in the form of a transition map $\stochasticmatrix$, an indivisible stochastic process $\left(\configspace,\setoftimes,\setoftimes_{0},\stochasticmatrix,p,\rvalgebra\right)$ is not quite as general as a stochastic process, but will still be general enough to encompass a large class of physical and mathematical models.